What You Should Know About Dog Growling

 Dogs growl for many reasons, including fear, pain, dominance, territoriality, and protection.
 Often times, a dog will growl to express its discomfort with a situation or to let you know that they feel threatened.
 There’s something about a big, burley canine that just makes us feel safe.
 Maybe it’s their imposing size or the way they seem to just know when we’re in danger.
 Whatever the reason, when a dog growls it’s usually a sign that they’re trying to protect us.
 But sometimes dog growls can be confusing and worrisome – what’s going on?
 In this article, we’ll help you understand why dogs growl, and how to deal with the situation if it happens to you.
 Fear is one of the most common reasons why dogs growl.
 Dogs may growl in unfamiliar situations or when they are exposed to something new or out of their comfort zone.
 Pain is another common reason for growling in dogs.
 If your dog has recently been injured or is feeling unwell, they may become more irritable and more likely to growl at people or other animals.
 Dominance and territoriality are also common reasons for growling in dogs.
 If your dog feels as though their space is being invaded, or if another animal is getting too close for comfort, they may become aggressive and use growling as a form of intimidation.
 Lastly, some dogs may growl out of protection.
 If your dog senses danger to you or another member of your family, they may become protective and use growling as a way of warning potential threats away.

-See also How to Teach Your Dog to Stop Barking
+See also How to Teach a Dog Not to Bark

 When a Dog is Showing Fearful or Protecting Behavior